MuGrahiman/ML-Transaction-Fraud-Detection/CASE_STUDY.md

-# **Case Study: Fraud Detection Using Random Forest Classifier**
+# **Case Study: Fraud Detection Using Random Forest Classifier and Gradient Boosting**

 ## **1. Introduction**
 Fraudulent transactions pose a significant risk to financial institutions, businesses, and consumers.
 Detecting fraudulent activities efficiently is crucial to minimizing financial losses and protecting users from fraudsters.
-This case study presents a **machine learning-based approach** to fraud detection using a **Random Forest Classifier**.
+This case study presents a **machine learning-based approach** to fraud detection using both a **Random Forest Classifier** and **Gradient Boosting**.

-The goal of this project is to develop a model that accurately classifies transactions as **fraudulent or non-fraudulent** based on historical transaction data.
+The goal of this project is to develop models that accurately classify transactions as **fraudulent or non-fraudulent** based on historical transaction data.

 ---

 ## **2. Problem Statement**
 Financial fraud detection is a challenging problem due to the **high imbalance in datasets**—fraudulent transactions represent a very small percentage of total transactions.
-The challenge is to build a model that:
+The challenge is to build models that:
-✅ **Effectively detects fraudulent transactions** without too many false positives (incorrect fraud flags).
+✅ **Effectively detect fraudulent transactions** without too many false positives (incorrect fraud flags).
-✅ **Minimizes false negatives** (missed fraud cases).
+✅ **Minimize false negatives** (missed fraud cases).
-✅ **Generalizes well to new transactions** and adapts to evolving fraud patterns.
+✅ **Generalize well to new transactions** and adapt to evolving fraud patterns.

 ---